 - It is important to document worker’s request for accommodations and the employer’s failure to accommodate.

 - Had their place of employment closed as a direct result of COVID-19;

 - Employees who telework with full pay are not eligible.

 - Who is self-employed/Independent Contractors/1099 filers/Farmers affected by COVID-19

 - Must have recorded earnings.

 - Has insufficient work history and affected by COVID-19;

-Individuals receiving regular UI benefits may be unable to return to work for reasons listed above.
-If this is the case, they would be eligible to continue to receive regular UI benefits.
+Individuals receiving traditional UI benefits may be unable to return to work for reasons listed above.
+If this is the case, they would be eligible to continue to receive ongoing regular UI benefits.